-At present, this page has drivers for all NVIDIA chips for the following Linux distributions: RedHat 7.1, Redhat 7.0, Redhat 6.2, Redhat 6.1, Mandrake 7.1, Mandrake 7.2, SuSE 7.1, SuSE 7.0 in several formats (.rpm, .tar.gz).
+At present, this page has drivers for all NVIDIA chips for the following Linux distributions: RedHat 7.1, Redhat 7.0, Redhat 6.2, Redhat 6.1, Mandrake 7.1, Mandrake 7.2, SuSE 7.1, SuSE 7.0 in several formats (.rpm, tar.gz).
 These drivers support OpenGL natively and do not need any additional stuff.

 The page named above contains a detailed README and Installation Guide giving a step-by-step description, making it unnecessary to copy the material here.
+Please enshure to replace any OpenGL related libraries with those that are shipped with the NVIDIA driver - not only user space libraries but also those in the X server extension modules directory.

-B.2 NVIDIA chip based cards under Windows
+C.2 NVIDIA chip based cards under Windows